isovector/thinking-with-types/prose/computing/3-extensible-data.markdown

 :   Implement `upsert` (update or insert) for `OpenProduct`s.

-    Hint: write a type family to compute a `Maybe Nat` corresponding to the index of the key in the list of types, if it exists.
+    Hint: write a type family to compute a `kind:Maybe Nat` corresponding to the index of the key in the list of types, if it exists.
 Use class instances to lower this kind to the term-level, and then pattern match on it to implement `upsert`.